-Economic development organization dedicated to advancing its members' ability to achieve excellence in delivering economic development services to their communities and business clients within California business growth
+Economic development organization dedicated to advancing its members' ability to achieve excellence in delivering economic development services to their communities and business clients within California.

-California Community Colleges Economic and Workforce Development Industry-specific services, grant-funded initiatives and technical assistance to support

-• California Department of Finance-Demographic Research

-State finance census data including population by gender, age, and race by county

-• California Department of Health Care Services

-Provides services to preserve and improve the health status of all Californians

-• California Department of Education

-Programs available to provide adults with knowledge and skills necessary to participate effectively as productive citizens and workers

-• California Department of Industrial Relations-Division of Apprenticeship Standards

-Opportunities for Californians to gain employable lifetime skills and provides employers with a highly skilled and experienced workforce while strengthening California's economy

-• California Department of Rehabilitation

-Services and advocacy for employment, independent living and equality for individuals with disabilities

-California Department of Social Services

-Oversight and administration of programs serving California's most vulnerable residents

-• EDD

-The EDD is the administrative entity for the WIOA DEA SFP.
-This site contains or links to a wide range of employment and training resources, including labor market information employment, and gather information on education and training programs

-CalJOBS
+- California Community Colleges Economic and Workforce Development Industry-specific services, grant-funded initiatives and technical assistance to support business growth. - California Department of Finance-Demographic Research State finance census data including population by gender, age, and race by county. - California Department of Health Care Services Provides services to preserve and improve the health status of all Californians. - California Department of Education Programs available to provide adults with knowledge and skills necessary to participate effectively as productive citizens and workers. - California Department of Industrial Relations-Division of Apprenticeship Standards Opportunities for Californians to gain employable lifetime skills and provides employers with a highly skilled and experienced workforce while strengthening California's economy. - California Department of Rehabilitation Services and advocacy for employment, independent living and equality for individuals with disabilities. - California Department of Social Services Oversight and administration of programs serving California's most vulnerable residents. - Employment Development Department (EDD) The EDD is the administrative entity for the WIOA VEAP SFP.
+This site contains or links to a wide range of employment and training resources, including labor market information. - CalJOBS search for jobs, build résumés, access career resources, find qualified candidates for employment, and gather information on education and training programs.

 The CalJOBS system is California's online resource to help job seekers and employers navigate the state's workforce services.
-The enhanced system allows users to easily search for jobs, build résumés, access career resources, find qualified candidates for
+The enhanced system allows users to easily